jkaewprateep/mysql_db-project_notes/README.md

 ```

 ## 🧸💬 COLUMNS CONCATENATION AND DATE FORMAT AND CONDITIONS

+🦭💬 What is ```internal database concatenation ⁉️``` </br>
+🐐💬 ➰ In the past alter table was required for every activity and they are separated by user permission and database permission, alter ```does not immediately update``` of the target table or object instant but it requires application.
+Select and update are used for the validation process, someone can ```alter the table for concatenate value``` which is a single called internal concatenate and there are many of ways depending on your ```database security administrator```. </br>

 ```
 🧸💬 Concatinate of columns Name, "-", Quantity, "-" and OrderStatus.